SamuelTallet/SketchUp-PBR-Plugin/docs/README.md

 2. Download required plugin: [glTF Export](https://extensions.sketchup.com/content/gltf-exporter).
 3. Download latest PBR plugin in .RBZ format from [Releases](https://github.com/SamuelTS/SketchUp-PBR-Plugin/releases/).
 4. Install both plugins following this [guide](https://help.sketchup.com/article/3000263).
+5. Restart SketchUp.

 Now, you should have a "Physically-Based Rendering" menu in SketchUp "Extensions" menu. 👍 From this new menu, you can: "Edit Materials", "Open Viewport", "Change Environment Map" and "Export As 3D Object".

+Additionally, you should have a new "PBR" materials collection in "Materials" tray.
+Enjoy! 😊

 Documentation
 -------------